kean/articles/2024-07-09-swiftpm-and-xcode.markdown

 ## Adding Dependencies

 The [existing process](https://developer.apple.com/documentation/xcode/adding-package-dependencies-to-your-app) for adding dependencies to Xcode target involves multiple steps and is especially convoluted when you have multiple targets, like app extensions.
 I wanted to make sure that the experience of managing the dependencies is at least as good as in CocoaPods, so I borrowed a page from their playbook.
+I'm also working with a situation where most of the code is in Xcode targets and can't be easily extracted to Swift packages.

 I created a `Modules/Package.swift` file and defined a list of products that match my Xcode targets: